 1. Update OS

-No matter what Operating system you’re on, make sure to keep it up to date.
-Older versions of the Operating system might cause compatibility issues with new software and browsers.
-So keep it up to date by going into Settings > Update and Security in Windows.
+No matter what operating system you’re using, could you keep it up to date?
+Older Operating system versions might cause compatibility issues with new software and browsers.
+To do so, go into Settings > Update and Security in Windows.

 2. Update Browser

-Your browser should be up to date to access Spotify on it.
-So make sure that you’re running the latest version of Chrome or Firefox.
+Your browser should be up to date to access Spotify.
+So ensure you’re running the latest version of Chrome or Firefox.

 For Chrome – Open Google Chrome > three dots > Help > About Google Chrome > If an update is available, it will start automatically.